Millie McKenzie: WWE (2018–2022)

-On 16 February 2021, it was announced that McKenzie had signed a contract to WWE.
-On 8 April, under the ring name Emilia McKenzie, she teamed with Meiko Satomura to defeat Kay Lee Ray and Isla Dawn in her return match in NXT UK.

-On 18 August 2022, McKenzie was released from her WWE contract.
+McKenzie joined WWE's NXT UK branch and would enter a tournament for the inaugural NXT UK Women's Championship, where she was defeated by Jinny in the first round.
+On 9 June 2019, it was reported that she had rejected a WWE contract at the beginning of the year.
+On 16 February 2021, it was announced that McKenzie had signed a contract with WWE.
+On 8 April, under the ring name Emilia McKenzie, she teamed with Meiko Satomura to defeat Kay Lee Ray and Isla Dawn in her return match.
+On 18 August 2022, she was released from her WWE contract.

-Sendai Girls' Pro Wrestling (2023)
+Sendai Girls' Pro Wrestling (2019–2023)

-McKenzie became Sendai Girls’ World Champion by beating VENY at the promotion's event at Korakuen Hall, Tokyo, on 16 July 2023.
-She lost the title to Mika Iwata in Sendai on 18 September 2023.
+McKenzie made her debut for Sendai Girls' Pro Wrestling on 6 January 2019, defeating Ayame Sasamura to become the Sendai Girls Junior Champion.
+She became the Sendai Girls World Champion by beating VENY at Korakuen Hall in Tokyo on 16 July 2023, and lost it to Mika Iwata in Sendai on 18 September 2023.